 (d) a decision as to the class of aquatic facility to be specified in the permit to operate the facility.

+[Regulation 37 amended: Gazette 10 Jan 2017 p.
+259-60.]

 38. Compliance with certain operational requirements of the Code

 (1) Despite regulation 19(1), the operator of the aquatic facility need not comply, nor ensure compliance, with the operational requirements of the Code, other than those in sections 5, 6 and 7.